kyleatprinceton/cos597e-f25/paperpres.md

 # Research Paper Presentations

-A major component of this course is reading and discussing research papers during our meetings.
+A major component of this seminar is reading and discussing research papers during our meetings.
 To kick this discussion off, a participant will present the paper being discussed in PowerPoint slides at the beginning of the session.